mcr11996/KramersMoyalSGSClosure/README.md

 ## Stochastic Burgers Equation

-This code is built off of Jeremy Gibbs' pyBurgers repository (https://github.com/jeremygibbs/pyBurgers).
-More information can be found there.
+This code is built off of [Jeremy Gibbs' pyBurgers repository](https://github.com/jeremygibbs/pyBurgers).
+A more detailed description of the numerical method for Burgers equation can be found there.

 ## Kramers-Moyal Expansion Method